Walter Tirel: Murder or accident?

 To some chroniclers, such an "Act of God" was a just end for a wicked king.
 However, over the centuries, the obvious suggestion that one of William's many enemies may have had a hand in this extraordinary event has been repeatedly made.
 Even chroniclers of the time point out that Walter was renowned as a keen bowman, and unlikely to loose such an impetuous shot.
 William's brother Henry, who was among the hunting party that day, benefited directly from William's death, as he was shortly after crowned king.
 Henry, who once threw a man off a tower to his death, was not normally troubled by moral scruples: on the other hand it has been argued that fratricide was then regarded as a particularly horrible crime, and even the suspicion of it would have done great harm to the new King's reputation.
 It may be significant, as Henry's modern biographer remarks, that nobody at the time seems to have had any such suspicions: contemporaries took it for granted that the death was an accident, such accidents being common enough.

+No early source mentions the shooting as being an act of malice.
+Christopher Brooke states that, if there was any conspiracy, it was incredibly well-concealed.

 Abbot Suger, another chronicler, was Thurold's friend and sheltered him in his French exile.
 He said later:

-It was laid to the charge of a certain noble, Walter Thurold, that he had shot the king with an arrow; but I have often heard him, when he had nothing to fear nor to hope, solemnly swear that on the day in question he was not in the part of the forest where the king was hunting, nor ever saw him in the forest at all.